MontiCore/monticore/README.md

 ## Contribution

-Please make sure that your complete workspace only uses UNIX line endings (LF) and all files are UTF-8 without BOM.
+When you want to contribute: Please make sure that your complete workspace only uses UNIX line endings (LF) and all files are UTF-8 without BOM.
 On Windows you should configure git to not automatically replace LF with CRLF during checkout by executing the following configuration: